AhmedKharbouch/Gestion_Produit_API/README.md

 > 1/ run this commande: Update-Database

+>>if you want to change classes or attribut run this commande "Add-Migration" before "Update-Database"

 > 2/ the scripte will show up that indicate that the migration started

 > 3/ if there is any error just verifie your instance name